Hardy Boyz

-The Hardys are an American professional wrestling tag team consisting of brothers Jeff Hardy and Matt Hardy.
-They are currently signed to Total Nonstop Action Wrestling (TNA), where they are the current TNA World Tag Team Champions in their fourth reign.
+The Hardys, also known as the Hardy Boyz, are an American professional wrestling tag team consisting of brothers Matt Hardy and Jeff Hardy.
+They are signed to Total Nonstop Action Wrestling (TNA).
+They are widely regarded as one of the greatest tag teams of all time.

 The Hardy brothers began teaming together in 1995 on the independent circuit, where they won the NWA 2000 Tag Team Championship and founded OMEGA Championship Wrestling, capturing the promotion’s tag titles.
 In 1997, they signed with the World Wrestling Federation (WWF, now WWE).
 In 2000, they were joined by Lita to form the popular trio known as Team Xtreme.
 They are the only tag team in history to have held the WWE World Tag Team Championship, WCW Tag Team Championship (in WWE), TNA World Tag Team Championship, ROH World Tag Team Championship, and the Raw, SmackDown, and NXT Tag Team Championships.
 After disbanding in 2002, the brothers reunited in 2006 and teamed intermittently thereafter.
 They had a brief reunion in 2011 in Impact Wrestling (then known as TNA) as part of Immortal, and resumed regular tag team activity between 2014 and 2017.
 Following their departure from Impact in 2017, they returned to WWE, capturing the Raw Tag Team Championship at WrestleMania 33.
 They later won the SmackDown Tag Team Championship the night after WrestleMania 35 in 2019.
 Matt’s WWE contract expired in March 2020, marking the end of that run, and he subsequently signed with All Elite Wrestling (AEW).
-Jeff would also depart WWE in 2021 and joined Matt in AEW in 2022, before both brothers returned to TNA in 2024.
+Jeff would also depart WWE in 2021 and joined Matt in AEW in 2022, before both brothers returned to TNA in 2024, and later returned to WWE on the NXT brand in 2025.

 Recognized as one of the greatest and most decorated tag teams in professional wrestling, both brothers have also found success in singles competition, with each becoming a multi-time world champion.
 In 2017, they held seven different tag team titles from seven companies simultaneously—including the ROH World Tag Team Championship and Impact World Tag Team Championship—a feat unmatched in wrestling history.
 The Hardy Boyz are especially noted for their high-risk, innovative performances in ladder matches and Tables, Ladders, and Chairs matches.
 They are widely credited with helping to revitalize tag team wrestling during the Attitude Era.
 In 2012, WWE ranked them number two in its list of the greatest tag teams in history.
-Collectively, they are 14-time world tag team champions between WWE, TNA, and ROH.
+Collectively, they are 15-time world tag team champions between WWE, TNA, and ROH.